-SportsTG is the online platform that is used for registrations, transfers and competition fixtures and results.
-If any new and/or current committee member wants to learn how to use the system or has certain issues that needs resolving, please use the SportsTG Support Centre (link below) as it has comprehensive information, resources and video tutorials to help!
+PlayHQ is the online platform that is used for registrations, transfers and competition fixtures and results.
+If any new and/or current committee member wants to learn how to use the system or has certain issues that needs resolving, please use the PlayHQ Support (link below) as it has comprehensive information, resources and video tutorials to help!

 Any information that is relevant to weekly SANFL Juniors Match Days can be found below.
 The Match Day Guide and Match Day Processes are important documents for all Team Managers and Ground Marshals to have a copy of and should be provided to them via email prior to the season commencing.